cstafie/kyss/README.md

 ## alpha release

-- domain
-- SSL
 - instructions on how to play (potentially in a menu)

 ---

+-
 - socket disconnect issue?
-- player not getting tiles issue
 - modal or page for game name and settings
 - fix local dev issues
-- way to receive
+- way to receive feedback
+- scale!
+- SEO

 ## todo